 The youngest to have been held at the prison camp is Omar Khadr, a Canadian citizen captured as a child soldier at the age of 15, denied medical treatment and tortured in custody.
 After initially boycotting a military commission proceeding, Khadr accepted a plea deal, which was roundly criticized by human rights organizations.
 He was repatriated to Canada in late September 2012.

 The oldest is Saifullah Paracha, 64.
-Paracha was scheduled to fly to Thailand for a business meeting on in July 2003, but when he arrived at the Bangkok airport on July 6, he was seized, hooded, and cuffed, thrown into the back of a vehicle and taken to an unknown location where he was held for a few days, blindfolded, with his ears covered and his hands and legs cuffed.
+Paracha was scheduled to fly to Thailand for a business meeting in July 2003, but when he arrived at the Bangkok airport, he was seized, hooded, and cuffed, thrown into the back of a vehicle and taken to an unknown location where he was held for a few days, blindfolded, with his ears covered and his hands and legs cuffed.

 According to investigative reporting by Stephen Grey in his authoritative work, Ghost Plane, Paracha was flown from Bangkok to Bagram aboard a Gulfstream V aircraft, N379P, based at Smithfield, NC and operated by Aero Contractors, Ltd.